 "Tall" (portrait) orientation photos are displayed in "wide" (landscape) orientation:

-- Select On for Rotate tall (92). - The photos were taken with Auto image rotation off (\$\square\$ 96). - Camera was pointed up or down when the photo was taken. - Photo is displayed in image review.
+- The photos were taken with Auto image rotation off (102). - Camera was pointed up or down when the photo was taken. - Photo is displayed in image review.

 Cannot hear movie sound: